North Lincolnshire Council

 That process of keeping the show running has meant a great deal of collaboration for the council.
 “We really focused on agreeing on set standards, from the nature of subcategories up to the layout of the Knowledge Base, so that customers resolving queries always encountered a familiar look and feel.”

 “At the start of the implementation, we didn’t have process maps or flow charts that highlighted escalation points or email alerts, for example.
 So we were given the challenge by our TOPdesk consultant to map things out, to ensure success when it was up and running.
 We all got together and drew out how everything worked.”
 From there, the Support team also proved invaluable: “We used TOPdesk Support a lot when we were getting going and wanting to tweak things.
 And it’s safe to say we haven’t got a bad word to say.”

 The way TOPdesk is structured offers a significant advantage.
 “It stands strong because of all the modules; it’s given us a lot more than the tools we had previously.
 The Operational Management module is one of my favourite – we can add all the ad hoc jobs like checking back-ups and patching.
 Then we get a timely prompt making sure we don’t miss a task, which is fantastic.
 It’s very helpful in allowing for planning.”

-“There are still teams within the council using spreadsheet, so there’s still room for our new way of working to grow.
+“There are still teams within the council using the occasional spreadsheet, so there’s still room for our new way of working to grow.
 I’d like to think we’re supporting around 5000 customers in an IT environment, and there’s not been anything we’ve not been able to do.
 We’ve got contracts, service level targets, operating procedures, contact details and plenty more!
 TOPdesk is helping both councils across a lot of service areas – and that’s the right direction to be going.”